Localisation and Adaptation

 Adaptation

-Sometimes, localisation isn’t enough, and further work to ensure equivalence is needed – in particular for high-stakes content such as tests or assessments in the clinical and non-clinical areas.
+Where localisation isn’t enough, and further work to ensure equivalence is needed – in particular for high-stakes content such as tests or assessments in the clinical and non-clinical areas, you then need to carry out the adaptation step to ensure that it makes sense and functions as intended for each audience.

 - The amount has to be localised into the local currency of the target country.